freewarefocus/py400kb/README.md

 # Use a Raspberry Pi 4, 5, 400, 500 or 500+ as a HID USB Mouse &amp; Keyboard

 This project is a Python rewrite of the C project pi400kb by Gadgetoid (https://github.com/Gadgetoid/pi400kb/).
-The goal was to remove some legacy features no longer found in the Pi 500 & 500+ and add the ability to define a custom keyboard or mouse without having to recompile.
+The goal was to remove some legacy features no longer found in the Pi 500 & 500+ and add the ability to define a custom keyboard or mouse without having to recompile.run-pi500.sh

 This program allows a Raspberry pi4, pi5, pi400, pi500 or pi500+ to act as a keyboard & mouse for another computer.
 You can use a handy preset for the pi400, 500 or 500+ and the official Raspberry Pi Mouse or pass in custom values for the keyboard & mouse to support newer models or custom hardware.
 It also supports recording and playing back keyboard and mouse macro files.